 Just then, an arrow strikes the ground and releases a smokescreen as Green Arrow swings in and takes care of the goon squad.
 After introducing himself to Perdita, more of Merlyn’s men show up and start firing their guns, prompting them to make a run for it.

 After going further into the terminal, they’re suddenly cornered by more henchmen.
-Pinned by enemy gunfire, Green Arrow manages to use a series of arrows to help them escape outside.
+Despite being pinned by enemy gunfire, Green Arrow manages to use a series of arrows to help them escape outside.

 Not long afterwards, Merlyn sends a barrage of arrows their way as they run along the outskirts for cover.
 Ultimately, one arrow manages to hit Oliver in his right leg just as he manages to hide the princess behind a baggage cart.
 As Perdita makes a make-shift bandage for his wound, she tells Green Arrow why she’s become an assassination target.
 It turns out that her father passed away the day before.
 Since she’s the heir to the throne, she has officially become the Queen of Vlatava.

 After Oliver uses an arrow to have the baggage cart move, Perdita says that she only has a lone relative named Count Werner Vertigo.
 Since she’s ahead of him in the royal progression, her death would mean that he becomes king.
 Shortly afterwards, Merlyn shoots a fire arrow onto a nearby gas tanker.
 Just as our heroes pass by it, the volatile vehicle blows up.

 Fortunately, Green Arrow and Perdita dive away in time as they land on a conveyor belt.
 Unfortunately, they’re confronted by the remaining thug as Oliver is forced into fighting.
 He manages to relieve the henchman of his wrench before they continue their brawl.